MrGiovanni/MICCAI2020/README.md

   - Note: Why do we need a teacher-student network here?
   - Note: [_new_] Feature uncertainty.
 I do not follow the intuition of measuring feature uncertainty illustrated in the presentation.
 To compare the consistency of activated regions in the feature maps, why not directly calculate the distance between each feature map in teacher and student networks?

-* [x] Shape-aware Semi-supervised 3D Semantic Segmentation for Medical Images (&#9733;)
+* [x] Shape-aware Semi-supervised 3D Semantic Segmentation for Medical Images
   - Speaker: Chuyu Zhang
   - Q: When computing the adversarial loss to ensure the shape similarity, why do you use the SDM rather than the mask?
-  - Note: The presentation of this paper provides a great overview of existing semi-supervised learning approaches.
-The fundamental observation of consistency loss is very similar to our AIFT paper (Zhou et al. CVPR 2017).
-Based upon this, we can devise new active learning criteria for image segmentation.
+  - Note: The presentation of this paper provides a great overview of existing semi-supervised learning approaches. (&#9733;)
   - Note: Their code is publicly available: https://github.com/kleinzcy/SASSnet

 * [x] Local and Global Structure-aware Entropy Regularized Mean Teacher Model for 3D Left Atrium segmentation